sergei-mironov/litrepl/README.md

 other installation methods, use your system pacakge manager to install it.
 For example, Ubuntu users might run `sudo apt-get install socat`.

+The Python interpreter is usually installed by default, along with the `pip` installer.
+To install `ipython`, you can use `pip install ipython`.
+For the [aicli](https://github.com/sergei-mironov/aicli) interpreter, you can run `pip install sm_aicli`, or refer to the project page for additional installation methods.

 🚀 Usage
 --------